-There are currently no IHO safety of navigation standards for bottom characterisation methods or bottom sample frequencies.
-However, the Matrix may be used to task and classify any such work performed.
+There are currently no IHO safety of navigation standards for bottom characterisation methods.
+However, there are acoustic and optical backscatter guidelines and the Matrix may be used to task and classify any such work performed.
 What is appropriate for these parameters varies greatly based on the nature and configuration of the bottom as well as the intended use of the area.
-The surveyor should exercise judgement in determining appropriate bottom characterisation methods and bottom sample frequency to adequately characterise the area.
+The surveyor should exercise judgement in determining appropriate bottom characterisation methods and bottom sampling spacing to adequately characterise the area.